pericycle/scipy.sparse.linalg.normest/README.md

 # scipy.sparse.linalg.normest
 This short code returns an estimate of the spectral norm of a symmetric positive semi-definite scipy sparse matrix.
-The spectral norm of a scipy sparse matrix is not implemented in the current version of scipy. normest uses the power iteration to compute the largest eigenvalue.
+The spectral norm of a scipy sparse matrix is not implemented in the current version of scipy.
+(SciPy v 1.9.0) normest uses the power iteration to compute the largest eigenvalue.

 # Example: